-For depreciable property under IRC section 167, multiply the cost by a fraction; the numerator is the number of months of qualified use, and the denominator is the number of months of useful life of the property.

-- For property subject to the provisions of IRC section 168, multiply the credit by a fraction; the numerator is the number of months of qualified use, and the denominator is: - 36 for three-year property; - the number of months you chose for buildings or structural components of buildings; or - 60 for all other classes of property.
+- For depreciable property under IRC section 167, multiply the cost by a fraction; the numerator is the number of months of qualified use, and the denominator is the number of months of useful life of the property. - For property subject to the provisions of IRC section 168, multiply the credit by a fraction; the numerator is the number of months of qualified use, and the denominator is: - 36 for three-year property; - the number of months you chose for buildings or structural components of buildings; or - 60 for all other classes of property.

 Line 8A - Obtain the applicable percentage from the COC issued for this qualified site.
+Enter the percentage as a decimal rounded to four places.

-Lines 8B through 8D - Enter 5% on each applicable line if the qualified site is:
+Lines 8B through 8F - Enter .0500 on each applicable line if the qualified site is:

-- located in a BOA and is developed in conformance with the goals and priorities established for that applicable BOA (as designated pursuant to General Municipal Law section 970-r); - · to be used primarily for manufacturing activities; or - developed as affordable housing as defined in ECL section 27-1405.
+- located in a BOA and is developed in conformance with the goals and priorities established for that applicable BOA (as designated pursuant to General Municipal Law section 970-r); - to be used primarily for manufacturing activities;